September 16, 2024

 WFYI’s Kyle Long spoke with Benjamin ahead of her upcoming appearance at Indy Jazz Fest.

-This interview transcript has been edited for clarity and style.
+This interview transcript has been edited for clarity.

 Kyle Long: Lakecia Benjamin's rise to prominence in the jazz world has been fueled by her critically acclaimed 2023 album Phoenix.
 That record features a fiery set of original compositions, along with Notable guest collaborators, including musicians Patrice Rushen, Dianne Reeves and Wayne Shorter, plus features from poet Sonia Sanchez and activist Angela Davis.
 I asked Lakecia about the role these guest artists played in the creation of Phoenix.